Hook: The Lesson That Cost Me $7,000

 - Stiff posture = Abort mission

-Group 3: Practical Wisdom (Real-Life Lessons That Stick)
+🛠 Group 3: Practical Wisdom (Field-Tested)

 13. Books Are Gifts, Not Loans

-Story: Years ago, I lent a well-worn copy of “Save the Cat!” to a filmmaker friend—and never got it back.
-But instead of frustration, I felt oddly gratified when he told me it helped him finish his first short.
+But instead of frustration, I felt oddly proud when he told me it helped him finish his first short.

-Now, I buy two copies of my favorite books: one for me, one to give away.
+Now I buy two copies of my favorite books: one for me, one to give away.

 14. Hope Is Non-Negotiable

-Story: During a career slump (rejections, funding droughts, personal chaos), a veteran cinematographer told me: “This industry doesn’t need another genius—it needs another survivor.”
+During a career slump (rejections, funding droughts, personal chaos), a veteran cinematographer told me:

 Later, I met a filmmaker in Berlin who’d escaped war as a refugee.
 He said storytelling literally kept him alive.

-Key Takeaway: Hope isn’t naive—it’s the ultimate survival tool.
+Key Takeaway: Hope isn’t naive.
+It’s the ultimate survival tool.

 15. Let Kids Win Strategically